-Continuing my hiking journey, Hong Kong Trail Section 4 is just the perfect trail to warm up before the challenge of Hong Kong Trail Section 5.
-With its combination of lush forests and a panoramic view of the Middle Gap, it doesn't disappoint!
+Continuing my hiking journey on the famous 50-km Hong Kong Trail, Section 4 is just the perfect trail to warm up before the challenge of Section 5.
+With its combination of lush forests and a panoramic view of the Middle Gap, it didn't disappoint!

 Hiking Trail Overview of Hong Kong Trail Section 4: